Causation Lecture

 Case in Focus: Wilsher v Essex Area Health Authority [1988] AC 1074

-The courts rejected the claim because of this - whilst the claimant could certainly show that it was possible that the defendants had contributed to his injuries, he was unable to show that this contribution was substantial (indeed, it was far more likely (80%) that there was an ‘innocent’ cause for his injuries.
+The House of Lords rejected the claim because of this - whilst the claimant could certainly show that it was possible that the defendants had contributed to his injuries, he was unable to show that this contribution was material (indeed, it was far more likely (80%) that there was an 'innocent' cause for his injuries).
+Importantly, the House of Lords also held that the McGhee material increase in risk principle (discussed below) could not be applied to these facts, because the negligent exposure was only one of several qualitatively different possible causes.

 Exam Consideration: Unfortunately, the courts shy away from providing strict guidelines regarding how much of a contribution to a harm a defendant must make before a successful case can be brought.
 This is in part due to the fact that it's rarely possible to describe such contributions as a sure percentage.
 Instead, the courts simply look to see whether the defendant's breach is a substantive cause.
 Fortunately, we can at least see from Wilsher that a substantive cause is definitely greater than 20%.